martinszuc/discord-chores-bot/README.md

 ## Configuration

-Edit the `config.json` file to configure your bot:
+Edit the `config.json` file to configure your bot.
+The example below shows the basic structure:

 ```json
 {